 This is only exacerbated by our awareness that these spaces, for many of us, are never really our own.
 Vicky Spratt, housing journalist and author of Tenants (and my colleague at Refinery29) points out that being a part of 'generation rent' has fundamentally shaped how we view homeware.
 "By its nature, private renting is unstable and unaffordable.
 This means that people who rent a) move around a lot and b) don't always have much cash to spare."
 The impulse to make your living space feel like home doesn’t disappear just because you do not own that space.
 "They [renters] want to feel that it reflects them, to make it feel as homely as possible and distract from the impermanence of their situation.
 This means that cheap and affordable homeware which speaks to current interior trends is particularly appealing because, if you don't know where you'll be living next year, you don't know how much you can afford to spend on stuff that you might not even be able to fit into your next home."

 None of this was necessarily a revelation in the heady, pre-pandemic days of 2019.
 We even wrote about it then.
-But the experience of 2020 brought each of these factors into sharp focus.
+But the experiences of 2020 and 2021 brought each of these factors into sharp focus.

 With that came the launch or expansion of new interior offshoots, from high end to affordable: Habitat launched a range with Argos; Wayfair launched an affordable line called Hashtag Home; PrettyLittleThing launched a selection of homewares; Poundland launched PEP&CO Home; even Kim Kardashian has threatened to launch a line of her own.